smatting/pointer-cc/README.md

 - `pan-y-inv` pan the cursor vertically.
 A CC value `127` pans the pointer all the way up

-- `adjust-control` adjust the control.
-What mouse pointer action is simulated depends on the current control element being hovered.
-See instrument configuration below.
-This command makes the associated kno the "adjustment knob".
+- `adjust-control` adjust the current control.
+What mouse pointer action is simulated depends on the configuration of current control element (See instrument configuration below)

+- `freewheel` start freewheeling.
+While freewheeling you can turn the adjustment knob (knob mapped to `adjust-control`) in one direction without it having any effect.
+When you turn the adjustment knob in the other direction freewheeling stops and the adjustment knob has its effect again.

 The `[midi]` section is automatically updated when you change the MIDI settings in the window, there is no need to edit this part manually.